 This course is designed to follow on from ICT courses in schools and Sixth Form colleges.
 Topics include UX design, advanced databases, web and mobile programming and software development.
 We encourage you to apply for a year-long placement between the second and final years, although it is not compulsory.
-It’s a great opportunity to get paid to put your learning into practice and to extend your experience.
+It's a great opportunity to get paid whilst putting your learning into practice and extending your experience.

 The Computing Integrated Foundation Year includes five modules:

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 Gain an overview of basic design principles of systems and software, including modelling principles and the use of tools, and design patterns.
 Investigates different software processes, data integration, project management and be introduced to software testing methods.
 Discover key concepts that will allow you to begin to break down programmatical application areas and begin to devise, document, test, develop and improve working solutions for a given problem.

 Learn the basic principles of computer architectures.
 Gain an understanding of the underlying mathematics, operations and components used by computer architectures.
 Be introduced to the concept of operating systems and the types of hardware that can be attached to a computer to facilitate input and output.
 Explore in detail the considerations and tasks required to install, manage, and maintain computers both in stand-alone and virtual environments.

 Learn the basic principles of programming.
 Develop your skills in logical analysis into formal representation within structured program code.
 Cover the core principles of computer programming that underpin all computer science disciplines.
 Focus on simple data storage and manipulation using the primary programming structures of sequence, selection, and repetition.
 Develop programs using industry standard techniques.